alterNERDtive/VaultHunters-tweaks/README.md

 * Halved the block penalty for both specs.
 Instead of only getting a quarter of the unspecced version, they now get to mine half of that again (4–32).

+## Talents

+### Berserking

+* Changed the health threshold to 50%.
+* Halved the damage bonus.

+Juggling around 20% HP is not very fun, especially if you can killed from 21% to 0 in a single hit.

 ### Applied Energistics

 * Lowered the cost of 64 and 256k storage components.